Thomas Tidswell: Tidswell family houses

 At the turn of the last century Tidswell designed family houses, and holiday houses, for himself and his brother.
 He designed his own home Greycliffs at 29 Musgrave Street, Mosman in 1899 and his brother’s house Deloraine on the northern tip of Point Piper in 1903.
 While the house still stands at 132 Wolseley Road, it has been substantially altered and is now known as Cordoba having been redesigned in a Spanish Revival style by the architects Esplin & Mould.
 The beautifully landscaped garden has been subdivided leading to the erection of a newer house on the water front at 132A.
 In the same era he designed a holiday house in the Blue Mountains for himself named Briar Hill at 41 Park Street, Glenbrook.
 The weatherboard house in late Federation and early Californian bungalow style has an Arts and Crafts inspired face brick inglenook and is on an extensive landscaped block.
 The house remained in the ownership of Tidswell family until this century and is an important element in the built environment of historic village of Glenbrook.

 Sporting faculties

 Bowls and tennis

 Having become a resident of Mosman, Tidswell started doing work for the Mosman Recreation Club, known as the Mosman Recreation Company.
 He designed a pavilion in 1901 which was replaced by a larger pavilion in 1916 to a design by Tidswell.
 As the honorary company architect he designed a six-rink bowling green, turf and asphalt tennis courts.
 Lawn bowls commenced with the completion of the greens in 1902 when the club was officially opened.
 Membership was exclusively for men and the Mosman Women’s Bowling Club was nearby and titled Mosman Park.
 Now known as Mosman Bowling Club the 1916 pavilion still stands at 15 Belmont Road, Mosman.
-It is now owned my Mosman Municipal Council.
+It is now owned by Mosman Municipal Council.